Deep Learning for Instance Retrieval: A Survey: State of the Art Performance

-\textbf{Oxford-5k} \cite{philbin2007object} consists of 5,062 images for 11 Oxford buildings.
-Each image is represented by five queries by a hand-drawn bounding box, thus there are 55 query Regions of Interest (RoI) in total.
-An additional disjoint set of 100,000 distractor images is added to obtain Oxford-100k.
+\textbf{Paris-6k} \cite{Lostphilbin2008lost1} includes 6,412 images and is categorized into 12 groups by architecture.
+The supervision information can be used like that of Oxford-5k.
+Likewise, an additional disjoint set of 100,000 distractor images is added to obtain Paris-106k.

-\textbf{Paris-6k} \cite{philbin2008lost} includes 6,412 images collected from Flickr.
-It is categorized into 12 groups about specific Paris architectures.
-The dataset has 500 query images for evaluation, and 55 queries with bounding boxes.
-Images are annotated with the same four types of labels as used in the Oxford-5k dataset.

-Annotations and evaluation protocols in Oxford-5k and Paris-6k are updated; additional queries and distractor images are added into the two datasets, producing the \textit{Revisited Oxford} and \textit{Revisited Paris} datasets \cite{radenovic2018revisiting}.
-Due to the popularity of Oxford-5k and Paris-6k, we primarily undertake performance evaluations on the original datasets.
+\textbf{INSTRE} \cite{wang2015instre} consists of 28,543 images from 250 different object classes, including three disjoint subsets\footnote{https://github.com/imatge-upc/salbow}: INSTRE-S1, INSTRE-S2, INSTRE-M. INSTRE dataset has bounding box annotations, providing single-labelled and double-labelled class information for single- and multiple-object retrieval, respectively.
+One can use the class information to build a tuple, with two positive examples from the same class and one negative from one of the remaining classes.
+The performance evaluation on INSTRE in our experiments follows the protocol in \cite{iscen2017efficient}.